girlscript-blr/code-with-girlscript-bangalore/README.md

 Since you are here, you should most definitely consider joining us on this ride.
 If you still have any doubts, listen to Richard Stallman's perspective on [Free software, free society](https://www.tedxgeneva.net/talks/richard-stallman-free-software-free-society/)

 Don’t forget to fill the [participation form](https://tinyurl.com/codewithgsblr) 📃 to take part in the program, if not already done.

+RSVP to our [Code with GirlScript Bangalore- Hacktoberfest Edition](https://tinyurl.com/gsblr-hacktoberfest2020) event to earn limited edition Hacktoberfest Tee-shirt or a plant.

+> You must make four valid pull requests Pull Requests between October 1-31 to any public repo on Github

 Start contributing!😊

 ## Resources